Titanis: Description

 Phorusrhacids were large, flightless birds with long hind limbs, narrow pelvises, and proportionally small wings.
 They had elongated skulls ending in a thin, hooked beak.
 Overall, Titanis was very similar to the South American Phorusrhacos and Devincenzia, its closest relatives.
 Little is known of its body structure, but it seems to have been less wide-footed than Devincenzia, with a proportionally much stronger middle toe.
 In its initial description, Titanis has been suggested to be larger than the African ostrich and more than twice the size of South American rhea.
 Accurate scaling after the discovery of new material estimated its total height around 1.4 to 2 m tall.
-Though Titanis is suggested to be comparable in size to Phorusrachos based on comparing the dimensions of known specimens, researchers weren't able to definitively estimate the body mass of Titanis due to the fragmentary nature of the known specimens.
+Though Titanis was suggested to be comparable in size to Phorusrhacos based on comparing the dimensions of known specimens, researchers weren't able to definitively estimate the body mass of Titanis due to the fragmentary nature of the known specimens.
 In 1995, Jon A. Baskin proposed that a 2 m tall individual would have weighed 150 kg, but the 2005 study which cited Baskin suggested it to be over 300 kg.
-In spite of this, it would still make Titanis one of the largest phorusrhacids and birds known, only relatives like Devincenzia and Kelenken as well as some struthioniforms and gastornithiforms being larger.
+This makes Titanis one of the largest phorusrhacids and birds known, only relatives like Devincenzia and Kelenken as well as some struthioniforms and gastornithiforms being larger.